Scene Matters: Model-based Deep Video Compression

 \section{Introduction}

-In the digital age, videos have become ubiquitous in people's daily lives, from short-form videos to conference and surveillance videos.
+Recently, videos have become ubiquitous in people's daily lives, from short-form videos to conference and surveillance videos.
 Efficiently storing and transmitting video data has become a significant challenge due to the vast amounts and explosive growth of such data.
-To address this challenge, multiple video compression standards have been developed over the past few decades based on traditional hybrid video coding frameworks, such as H.264/AVC~\cite{DBLP:journals/tcsv/WiegandSBL03}, H.265/HEVC~\cite{DBLP:journals/tcsv/SullivanOHW12}, and H.266/VVC~\cite{bross2021overview}, as well as deep-learning based video compression (DLVC) methods~\cite{DBLP:conf/dcc/CuiZZJZWZ17,DBLP:journals/tcsv/YanLLLLW19,DBLP:conf/cvpr/LuO0ZCG19,DBLP:conf/cvpr/Lin0L020,DBLP:conf/cvpr/HuL021,li2021deep,ho2022canf}.
+To address this challenge, multiple video compression standards have been developed based on traditional hybrid video coding frameworks, such as H.264/AVC~\cite{DBLP:journals/tcsv/WiegandSBL03}, H.265/HEVC~\cite{DBLP:journals/tcsv/SullivanOHW12}, and H.266/VVC~\cite{bross2021overview}, as well as deep-learning based video compression (DLVC) methods~\cite{DBLP:conf/dcc/CuiZZJZWZ17,DBLP:journals/tcsv/YanLLLLW19,DBLP:conf/cvpr/LuO0ZCG19,DBLP:conf/cvpr/Lin0L020,DBLP:conf/cvpr/HuL021,li2021deep,ho2022canf}.

 Both traditional hybrid video coding frameworks and existing deep learning-based video compression (DLVC) methods follow the same approach of compressing videos by designing various technique modules to reduce spatial and temporal redundancy.
 In traditional hybrid video coding, each video frame is divided into blocks, and intra- and inter-prediction techniques~\cite{zhang2018improved,DBLP:journals/tip/WangWZWM19} are used to reduce spatial and temporal redundancy.
 On the other hand, DLVC methods~\cite{DBLP:conf/cvpr/LuO0ZCG19,DBLP:conf/cvpr/Lin0L020,DBLP:conf/cvpr/HuL021,ho2022canf}, unlike traditional compression methods, use neural networks to design end-to-end intra- and inter-prediction modules for the entire frame.
 Despite the careful design of these techniques, both traditional and DLVC methods compress a video sequence progressively in a block-by-block or frame-by-frame style and only use neighboring pixels in the same frame or neighboring frames as reference to derive intra- or inter-prediction values.
 Since video sequences are captured at high framerates, such as 30fps or 60fps, the same scene may appear in hundreds of frames that are highly correlated in the temporal domain.
 However, existing compression strategies are not well-equipped to remove scene redundancy in the block- or frame-level prediction. {As demonstrated in Fig. \ref{introd}, the performance of existing state-of-the-art (SOTA) DLVC methods still lags behind that of the traditional H.266 standard.}